open-dc-grid/standard/6_12V_link.md

 [ Must resume normal operations in TBD seconds.
 How is resume initiated? ]

-[ The over-current condition shall be reported by an LED located near the connector as described in TBD. ???]
+The over-current condition shall be reported by an LED located near the connector as described in *Port Status Indicator*.

-If a load device supports communications, it shall report the maximum normal operating current of the device at the minimum supply voltage and shall also report the limit and duration of any temporary current surges the device may experience such as those related to motor starts, using the protocols described in TBD.
+If a load device supports communications, it shall report the maximum normal operating current of the device at the minimum supply voltage and shall also report the limit and duration of any temporary current surges the device may experience such as those related to motor starts, using the protocols described in *Communications*.

 A load port is recommended but not required to provide over-current protection from faults internal to the device that would result in current draws in excess of its rated maximum.
 Over-current